Distributed Local Verification using Proofs with(out) Errors: Local Verification with Oracular Proofs

-Nodes $x_1$ and $x_6$ under labeling $L_3$ have the same local information as node $v_1$ under labeling $L_1$, and hence both accept.
-Nodes $x_2$ and $x_5$ have the same local information as node $v_2$ under labeling $L_1$, and thus accept as well.
-Finally, nodes $x_3$ and $x_4$ have the same local information as node $v_3$ under labeling $L_1$, since $L_1(v_3)=L_1(v_4)$, and therefore also accept.
+Nodes $x_1$ and $x_6$ under the proof $L_3$ have the same local view as node $v_1$ under $L_1$, and hence both accept.
+Similarly, nodes $x_2$ and $x_5$ have the same local information as node $v_2$, and thus accept as well.
+Finally, nodes $x_3$ and $x_4$ have the same local view as node $v_3$, since $L_1(v_3)=L_1(v_4)$, and therefore also accept.
 Hence, all nodes in $G_3$ accept under $L_3$, violating the soundness~property.